Navigating Laparoscopic Surgery: A Comprehensive Guide

 Instrument Introduction and Procedures:

-• Surgical instruments are introduced into the body.
+·Surgical tools are inserted into the body.

 Closure and Recovery: